Doogiemuc/LoveLetterSimulation/Readme.md

 # Love Letter Simulation

 This is a little simulation of the card game "Love Letter".
-It simulates different kind kind of players with different strategies.
+It simulates different kinds of players with different strategies.

 Main class is `LoveLetterGame`